Pitcairn Islands

 Getting there

 Since Pitcairn does not have an airport, the area can only be reached by boat.
-Walk or quad bike to the island's capital, Adamstown, from the 1st dock.
+From the pier you can walk or take a quad bike to the island's capital, Adamstown.

-The government of the Pitcairn Islands has its own ship that connects Pitcairn with the island of Mangareva (French Polynesia) on a weekly basis every three months.
-Departure times (usually Tuesdays) are coordinated with Air Tahiti's weekly flight from Tahiti to Mangareva.
+The government of the Pitcairn Islands has its own ship that connects Pitcairn with the island of Mangareva (French Polynesia) every three months on a weekly basis.
+The departure times (usually Tuesdays) are coordinated with the weekly Air Tahiti flight from Tahiti to Mangareva.
 However, if you are traveling from further away, especially from German-speaking countries, you may have to spend several nights in Tahiti before you can continue your journey.

-A visa is not required for a stay of up to 14 days, but you must provide proof of international health insurance that covers the costs of any return transport that may be necessary.
+No visa is required for a stay of up to 14 days, but you must provide proof of international health insurance that covers the costs of any necessary repatriation.
 If you plan to stay longer, you must apply for a visa online in advance.

 Transport